Eschatologue/CM_wiki/docs/spells/6th-level.md

 Ranged weapon attacks made against you have disadvantage on the attack roll.
 You gain a flying speed of 60 feet.
 If you are still flying when the spell ends, you fall, unless you can somehow prevent it.
-You can use your action to create a 15-foot cube of swirling wind centered on a point you can see within 60 feet of you.
+You can use your :rsc-action: **Action** to create a 15-foot cube of swirling wind centered on a point you can see within 60 feet of you.
 Each creature in that area must make a Constitution Saving Throw.
 A creature takes 2d10 bludgeoning damage on a failed save, or half as much damage on a successful one.
 If a Large or smaller creature fails the save, that creature is also pushed up to 10 feet away from the center of the cube.

 ### Magic Jar
 *6th-level necromancy*